agrawal-rohit/grimoire/CONTRIBUTING.md

 - **Release candidates** (`v1.2.3-rc.1`) → Published with the `rc` tag
 - **Beta releases** (`v1.2.3-beta.1`) → Published with the `beta` tag
 - **Alpha releases** (`v1.2.3-alpha.1`) → Published with the `alpha` tag

-That's it.
-No version bump commits, no release branches, no manual changelog updates.

 ### Creating a Release